 “The parents are eager to participate.
-This helps give them more of a buy-in and makes them more aware of what’s goes on in their child’s classroom.
+This helps give them more buy-in and makes them more aware of what goes on in their child’s classroom.
 They’re becoming more knowledgeable and conscious of what’s developmentally appropriate, and they want to know more and more so that they can help their children learn more,” Randolph said.

 In Memphis, Randolph has seen the local buzz about the program grow as parents tell each other about their experiences.